naninovel/docs/docs/api/index.md

 ## toast

-Shows a UI for general-purpose self-hiding popup notification (aka "toast") with the provided text and (optionally) appearance and duration.
+Shows a UI for general-purpose self-hiding popup notification (aka "toast") with the specified text and (optionally) appearance and duration.
 The UI is automatically hidden after the specified (or default) duration.

 ::: info NOTE
 Appearance name is the name of a game object with `Toast Appearance` component inside the `ToastUI` UI prefab (case-insensitive).